ISISComputingGroup/ibex_developers_manual/Dependency-Updates.md

 - Copy the zip files for alarm server, alarm config tool, archive engine and archive config tool to `\\shadow.isis.cclrc.ac.uk\icp_binaries$\CSS`, renaming the directories to match the existing names if necessary
 - The changes will be picked up after doing `create_icp_binaries` and then `css\master\setup_css.bat`

+# ActiveMQ

+To update activeMQ in epics:
+  - Add the activeMQ directory to `...\EPICS\ISIS\ActiveMQ\master`
+  - Remove the old activeMQ directory
+  - Update the config to include anything new in the new version
+  - Update `start-jms-server.bat` to point at the new version of apache
+  - Update the Log server modules in `EPICS\ISIS\IocLogServer\master\LogServer`

+# IOCLogServer

+The IOC log server has a similar build process to the main GUI, and includes several `.jar` files in it's repository.
+These may have new versions and need to be updated.